 While there is a clear throughline of a diverse workforce to better business outcomes such as generating new, innovative ideas and better business performance; leaders are having to focus intentionally on the organization’s workplace culture, employee engagement and satisfaction, and the legal implications of bringing together a workforce that is anything but homogenous.

-Let’s take a look at 5 diversity, equity, and inclusion trends we can expect in 2020.
+Let’s take a look at 4 diversity, equity, and inclusion trends for 2021.

 1. A Focus on the Multigenerational Workforce